-I am retired now due to poor health but when I was working I was one of those people who spends most of their time telling users that they really will need to have the printer online if they expect to print with it.
+I am retired now due to poor health but when I was working I was one of those people who spends most of their time telling users that they really will need to have the printer online, with ink or toner, and paper if they expect to print with it.
 I wrote help systems and tested software as well as providing hotline cover.
 I did not use work computers for SETI@Home, I pushed them far to hard to have spare CPU time to donate.

 |Thoughts about SETI and SETI@home|